GreigHuth/DiscordGameTracker/README.md

 ## Why would i want this?

 GameTracker was built to achieve two things:
-1. To allow server owners of large communities to (somewhat) definitively answer "What does your community play?".
+1. To allow server owners of large communities to (somewhat) answer "What does your community play?".
 2. To allow users to make decisions on what to play based on what the other people in the server are playing.

 ## Current Commands: